Sequencing, forensic analysis and genetic analysis

 • Four deoxynucleoside triphosphates: dATP, dGTP, dCTP, dTTP

-• Four dideoxy nucleoside triphosphates (nucleoside triphosphates lacking both 2′- and 3′- hydroxy groups): ddATP, ddGTP, ddCTP, ddTTP (Figure 3)
+• Four dideoxy nucleoside triphosphates (nucleoside triphosphates lacking both 2'- and 3'- hydroxy groups): ddATP, ddGTP, ddCTP, ddTTP (Figure 5)

 Sanger sequencing is a modified form of DNA replication.
 The primer hybridizes to a specific locus on the template and the polymerase binds and incorporates nucleotides to assemble a reverse complementary copy of the template.
 This process would not provide any information on the sequence of the template and for this purpose four sequencing reactions are carried out in separate tubes.
-In each tube a small quantity of the key ingredient, a 2',3′-dideoxy nucleotide triphosphate is added.
+In each tube a small quantity of the key ingredient, a 2',3'-dideoxy nucleoside triphosphate is added.
 The dideoxy nucleoside triphosphate ddATP is added to tube 1, ddGTP to tube 2, ddCTP to tube 3 and ddTTP to tube 4.

-Structures of dideoxy nucleotide triphosphoates (ddNTPs)
+Structures of dideoxy nucleoside triphosphoates (ddNTPs)

-Figure 3 | Structures of dideoxy nucleotide triphosphoates (ddNTPs)
+Structures of dideoxy nucleoside triphosphoates (ddNTPs)

-Schematic representation of Sanger sequencing
+Sanger (dideoxy) sequencing

 Fluorescence-based dideoxy-DNA sequencing

 Now only one sequencing reaction is necessary because termination in ddA gives the DNA fragment a particular fluorecent colour, ddG a different colour, ddC a third colour and ddT a fourth colour.
 The nature of the fluorescent dyes depends upon the DNA sequencer used, but the basic requirement is four dyes with well-resolved fluorescence emission spectra.
-A common system uses FAM, JOE, TAMRA and ROX as the four dyes (Table 1).
+A common system uses FAM, JOE, TAMRA and ROX as the four dyes.

 DyeMax. absorbtion wavelength / nmMax.
 Emission wavelength / nmColour